fu-sen/Vercel-MkDocs/docs/index.md

 2. Add the pip package to `requirements.txt` .
 (Themes and plugins)
 3. Use the Vercel command: `vercel dev` `vercel` and `vercel --prod`
 or commit to a Git project: `git push`

+You do not need to change the `Build & Development Settings` item.